 ADVANCE - 1 MP : Move forward one hex, straight ahead and do not change direction or altitude.
 (T) SLIDE - 1 MP : Move forward one hex to the right or left and do not change direction or altitude.
 TURN - 1 MP : Turn 60 $^{\circ}$ (one notch) to the right or left, then move forward one hex without changing altitude.
 DIVE - 0 MP : Move forward one hex straight ahead and switch from high to low altitude.
 It can be per- formed at any time during move- ment, including when Dodging.
 CLIMB - 2 MP : Move forward one hex straight ahead and go from low to high altitude.
-SPLIT-S - ALL MP : Only available to airplanes with the Fighter trait.
-It costs the entire MP allowance of the airplane.
+SPLIT-S - ALL MP : Only available to planes with the Fighters trait.
+It costs the entire MP allowance of the plane.
 It can be performed to Dodge.
-To Split-S, the airplane must be at high altitude.
-It finish- es the maneuver at low altitude, on any hex adjacent to its starting point, with the tail of the airplane pointing towards its starting point.
+To Split-S, the plane must be at high altitude.
+It finishes the maneuver at low altitude, on any hex adjacent to its starting point, with the tail of the plane pointing towards its starting point.